 The trip was capped with what was easily one of my most fun New Year’s Eves ever, starring Brett, Meghan, my kick-ass cousin Renee, and of course, sweet M. What a send-out!

-arizonalady asked: hi!
+arizonalady said: hi!
 I'll be in San Francisco for 4 days next month.
 Two nights will be filled with wedding stuff, but I plan on spending the rest of the time EATING ALL OF THE THINGS.
 Do you have recommendations for (BART-accessible) restaurants, bistros, and cafés?

 Hello!
 I really wish I could give you more insight but unfortunately I haven’t spent a lot of time in SF as an adult.
 We were there for my birthday in Sept.
 2009 and had a wonderful time at the Ferry Building market, getting Blue Bottle coffee, Cowgirl Creamery cheese, and all kinds of goodies for dinner.
 We also loved Beretta for cocktails and wood-fired pizza — not a typical combination.
 Beyond that, we just wandered around Noe Valley, where we were staying, hung out with old friends, visited my old homes, and ate at home.